 Food and Dining

-All staff members are individuals in recovery with at least six months of sobriety, and most are graduates of our own programs.
+All staff members are individuals in recovery with at least six months of sobriety, and over 80% are graduates of our own programs.
 Staff members are drug tested on a regular basis and are only assigned to same-gender housing (i.e., female staff to female houses) to ensure client safety and comfort.

 Everyday Life in Rehab